Workiva/over_react/doc/over_react_redux_documentation.md

 ## Examples
 Examples are available in the `web` directory.
 Each example illustrates a different variation or use case of OverReact Redux.
-Additionally, the store files contain comments that give further explanation.
+Additionally, the store files contain comments that call out specifics pertaining to that example and provides further explanation.

 ### Running the Examples
 To run and experiment with the demo: